raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 In this essay, we won't just discuss why certain things are known to be true, we will emphasize writing algorithms in JavaScript that demonstrate that these things are true.
 Most specifically...

-1. We will write algorithms to compute the `union`, `intersection`, `catenation`, and `kleene*` of finite-state automata, demonstrating that the set of finite-state automata is closed under thes eoperations.
+1. We will write algorithms to compute the `union`, `intersection`, `catenation`, and `kleene*` of finite-state automata, demonstrating that the set of finite-state automata is closed under these operations.
 2. We will write algorithms for translating a regular expression into an equivalent finite-state automaton, demonstrating that for every regular expression there is an equivalent finite-state automation.
 3. As noted above, we will also write an algorithm for translating a finite-state automaton into an equivalent regular expression, demonstrating that for every finite-state automaton there is an equivalent regular expression.